lib-uoguelph-ca/dspace-csv-import/README.md

 ## Import into DSpace

-Once the clean script has been successfully run the archive directory should be ready for DSpace to import it.
+Once the clean script has been successfully run the archive directory should be almost ready for DSpace to import it.

+If it is not already, the directory should be placed in a location that the `dspace` user can access it *and write to the directory*.
+I recommend putting the directory into `/home/dspace/imported-data/` and leaving it there so the mapfile can be easily found if it is needed later, e.g. to remove or modify imported data.
+One way to do this is

+    sudo cp -r [directory-name] /home/dspace/imported-data/
+    sudo chown -R dspace:dspace /home/dspace/imported-data/[directory-name]

+Now we are ready to use the `import` command that comes with DSpace.
+Be sure to run this command as the `dspace` user.
 Something like

     [dspace]/bin/import --add --eperson=[importer's email address] --collection=[collection handle] --source=[directory-name] --mapfile=[directory-name]/mapfile